Ratliff City, Oklahoma: Geography

-Ratliff City is located at the junction of State Highways 7 and 76.
+Ratliff City is located in northwestern Carter County at the junction of State Highways 7 and 76.
 Highway 7 leads east 24 mi to Davis and west 27 mi to Duncan, while Highway 76 leads north 12 mi to Foster and south 15 mi to Healdton.

 According to the United States Census Bureau, Ratliff City has a total area of 2.9 km2, all land.